Learn how to serge the perfect hem with the blind hem foot! (plus grab a copy of my free shortie pattern)

-Yea, I can mark another back to school project off the list!
+Yea!
+I can mark another back to school project off the list!
 (Gotta get through all these before I can officially start thinking Fall and Halloween.)

 I really like sewing with knits and most of my everyday wardrobe is knitwear.
 (Not including bottoms, though even my denim has a high percentage of stretch.)
 As knits become more popular, the selection is getting so much better.

-I do use a serger for most of my garment construction.
+I use a serger for most of my garment construction.
 (The Brother 1034d.)
 If you have the room and the means, I really recommend a serger.
 I’ll admit, my serger sat in the box for the first 3 months, but once I got it out and started using it, I never looked back.

 Hemming can tricky because the hem needs to stretch so the threads don’t “pop” when wearing the garment.
-You also need to be careful when hemming, because the if fabric stretches as you sew, your hem will turn out to be wonky and stretched out.
+You also need to be careful when hemming, because if the fabric stretches as you sew, your hem will turn out to be wonky and stretched out.

 It’s a shame you can’t actually hem with a serger…

 Wait a minute… YOU CAN HEM WITH A SERGER!
 You can serge a blind hem and it will make the perfect, stretchy hem!

 Serging a Hem with the Blind Hem Foot